-There are many blockchain technologies that use a variety of proof of stake consensus algorithm.
+There are different types of blockchain technologies that use a variety of proof-of-stake consensus algorithms.
 However, all of the algorithms work the same for mining new blocks every miner will receive a block reward as well as a share of the transaction fees.

 What Happens In The Proof of Stake Pooling?

-Another method would be to join the pool yourself.
+Another method would be to join the pool.
 This way everyone participating in that specific pool will divide the profit based on the stake amount.

 Proof of Stake: What are the Benefits?